The Five Core Independent Living Services

 To learn more about the Candidates, visit the non-partisan, independent website, www.vote-smart.org.

-Additional information on absentee ballots is found on the Absentee Voter page or the Military and Overseas Voter’s page.
+Additional information on absentee ballots is found on the Absentee Voter Page.

 To learn more about your rights as a voter with a disability, visit Kentucky Protection and Advocacy (P&A) website.